matthewKeville/proximity/readme.md

 create more specific filters.
 In the **filters** section of your **settings.json** you define custom filters that can be referenced in your compilers definitions or used to query the server with ( more on that below ).

+For more information on primitive filters see [filters](docs/filters.md)

 ```json
 "filters" : [